dsoluk/interactive-rating-component-main/README.md

 Despite having done several Newbie challenges I am just starting to feel comfy with centering elements...disappointed that it took this long.
 Likely more work on this via more work and focus.

 Reworked this after feedback from Grace who pointed out that I was supposed to use radio buttons.
 I also looked HTML naming and structure (too many / unnecessary divs) at her advice and warnings on solution submission.
+Grace was nice to provide more comments so addressed those mostly.
+Still need to work on avoiding setting specific width / height.

 ### Continued development

 More JS for sure.

+How to use aria in forms...

+How to make card sizing more generic (i.e. w/o using width and height)

 ### Useful resources